ferozsyariff/Task-Tracker-Using-Vue/README.md

 ### Appreciation

-Major appreciation to [Brad Travery](https://github.com/bradtraversy) for [this](https://www.youtube.com/watch?v=qZXt1Aom3Cs&t=3282s) tutorial on how to build this.
+Major appreciation to [Brad Travery](https://github.com/bradtraversy) for [this](https://www.youtube.com/watch?v=qZXt1Aom3Cs&t=3282s) tutorial on how to build this Task Tracker.
 A real legend for us beginners.